fabienonwork/secondary_screen_with_nomachine/README.md

         Option "VirtualHeads" "5" # This is the number of Virtual screens you want to make available.
 You can change this value
     EndSection

-So please save the file and reboot to make the change appear.
+*Recommended* :  Reboot your Machine to make the change appear.
 Make sure Virtuals exists after reboot with `xrandr`.

-Then you can follow step #1.3

 ## 1.3 Setup your screen
 To make this first step I use the command `gtf` to get the right values to be used in the next steps